Digital Health App Development in the Post-COVID World

 - Practitioner licensing is another area that has been impacted by COVID-19.
 Again looking at the U.S. as an example, regulations that affect healthcare practitioners offering services across state lines have been modified to allow care to be given where it is needed.
 After the pandemic, a return to the prior regulatory landscape is expected and state licensing will need to be addressed by practitioners and their software applications and tools.

 - Telemedicine and reimbursement is a topic that is important to both consumers and providers.
 Changes in the way states and the federal government are handling telemedicine visit reimbursement during the pandemic are making it easier for patients to access healthcare related to COVID-19 as well as digital mental health services and other important medical resources.
 It is likely that reimbursement guidelines will be revisited when the coronavirus crisis is over.
 Organizations involved in developing telemedicine app development solutions need to keep this in mind and build the proper functionality into the products they deliver.

 One potentially positive outcome of the world’s grim struggle with COVID-19 is a greater acceptance of telehealth by patients, providers, and regulatory agencies.
 It may lead companies to hire WebRTC developers and software engineers to create the products that allow telemedicine to fulfil its promise.
-Using technology in this way demonstrates its ability to impact the world in a positive way.
+Using technology in digital health and coronavirus application development demonstrates its ability to impact the world in a positive way.